veniko8/Predict-exploration-well-outcome/README.md

-# Predict-exploration-well-outcome
+### Created
+October 2021

+### Description
-Predict outcome of exploration wells on the NCS
+Predicting outcome of exploration wells on the Norwegian Continental Shelf